Anxiety and OCD Intensive Outpatient Program (IOP) Treatment Option

 What does intensive treatment involve?

-Intensive treatment typically entails meeting with a clinician on a daily basis for 2 to 4 hours each day over the course of one to two weeks (excluding weekends).
-In addition, support is provided via phone and e-mail between sessions to ensure that any questions about treatment are addressed as they arise.
-Off-site work may be required (e.g., at school, work or home) to effectively address the presenting problem.
+Intensive treatment typically entails meeting with a clinician on a daily basis for 2 to 4 hours each day over the course of two to four weeks (excluding weekends).
+In addition, off-site work may be required (e.g., at school, work or home) and/or telehealth interventions to effectively address the presenting problem.

 During the first few days of an intensive treatment, the focus will be on providing psycho-education about anxiety and its treatment.
 In other words, patients will gain an understanding of the nature and causes of anxiety, and most importantly – they will learn about the factors that maintain their anxiety.
 This information is an important foundation to begin the journey toward beating anxiety.
 Patients will also learn to use cognitive strategies to begin to question and change faulty, anxious thoughts.
 In addition, patients will be taught adaptive coping skills (e.g., mindfulness, relaxation techniques) to help them learn to manage distress without relying on maladaptive behaviors, such as avoidance.